8BitBeat/ECS-12/README.txt

+ECS 12: Introduction to Media Computation

+Taken Winter 2014

+Introduction to key computational ideas necessary to understand and produce digital media.
+Fundamentals of programming are covered as well as analysis of how media are represented and transmitted in digital form.

 ThreeFast3Furious README

-Names: Christopher Chan, Stephanie Ino, Anthony Le, Wilson Zhu
+Names: Christopher Chan, Anthony Le, Wilson Zhu

 Please have capslock off
 w = Move up